OCA/event/event_registration_cancel_reason/README.rst

 You will get also the same screen when pressing the button *Cancel registration* from the details view of a registration in *Marketing > Events > Registrations*.
-On this object, you can group by the cancel reason in the list, calendar or graph view.
+On this object, you can group by the cancellation reason in the list, calendar or graph view.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot